 She has an MSc in Environmental Policy and Regulation from the London School of Economics and a BA in Biology from Bates College in the US.

-Paul Chandler, Senior Manager, Environmental Issues
+Paul Chandler, Head of Environmental Issues

 Prior to joining the PRI, Paul worked in ESG research and engagement for Regnan, an Australian specialist ESG provider working for and on behalf of institutional investors.
 Previous to this, Paul worked for Colonial First State Investments.